-The Policy, which takes account of the Council's exposure to money laundering, along with guidance notes and supporting documentation, is attached in the Appendix to this report.
+2.8 The Council's amended Policy, which takes account of the Council's potential exposure to money laundering, along with guidance notes and supporting documentation, is attached in Appendix 2 to this report.
+It is proposed that Audit Committee approve the amendments to the Policy.
+The refreshed Policy will be communicated to staff following this approval.